 Agostino began making trips up to the Sonoma region, whose terrain reminded him of his native region in Italy.
-He eventually became friends with a grape grower named Cesare Barbieri who owned an Old Vine Zinfandel vineyard that had been planted in 1900.
-Agostino then made a deal to buy the vineyard in small pieces and today’s Gamba Vineyards is the namesake of that original Zinfandel vineyard.
-Agostino Gamba began farming the old vines and through the years sold his grapes to a number of clients.
+He eventually became friends with a grape grower named Cesare Barbieri who owned an old Zinfandel vineyard that had been planted in 1900.
+Agostino then made a deal to buy the vineyard in small pieces and today’s Gamba Vineyards and Winery is the namesake of that original Zinfandel vineyard.
+Agostino Gamba began farming the old vines and through the years, sold his grapes to a number of clients.

 “I really approach our vineyards quite tenderly,” Gamba remarked.
 “Due to their age, we only get about a half to one ton per acre, depending on the conditions.
 Everything is dry farmed and organically grown, much like it was when the vines were first planted.
 Through the years, the quality hasn’t suffered because I really don’t push the vines.”